inno-devops-labs/F23-core-course-labs/ansible/roles/docker/README.md

-# Docker role
+# Docker Role

-This role installs Docker on Ubuntu 22.04 Jammy according to the official tutorial.
+This role installs Docker on Ubuntu 22.04 Jammy according to official tutorial

 ## Requirements:

-- Ubuntu 22.04 on machine.
+- Ubuntu 22.04 on machine

 ## How to use:

-Use the role, no extra actions required.
+Just use the role, no extra actions required

 ```
 - name: Example of usage the role